 What both kinds of chart patterns share is that both are useful because:

 - They help us understand market sentiment and are easy to interpret because they make sense.
-For example, it’s intuitively clear that candles consisted solely of long bodies with no wick, meaning that price went straight up or down, suggesting strong, decisive bullish or bearish sentiment with buyers or sellers in control.
+For example, it’s intuitively clear that candles consisted solely of long bodies with no wick, meaning that price went straight up or down, suggesting strong, decisive bullish, or bearish sentiment with buyers or sellers in control.
 Candles consisted solely of upper and lower wicks, with only a line for a body, show price moved back and forth but ended almost unchanged.
 They suggest indecisiveness or a balance of power between buyers and sellers.

-- Both kinds of chart patterns present graphic images of mass trader psychology, which does not change over time, hence these patterns do tend to repeat and are valid indicators of support/resistance points and how price may behave in the future.
+- Both kinds of chart patterns present graphic images of mass trader psychology, which does not change over time, hence these patterns do tend to repeat and are valid indicators of support/resistance points and how prices may behave in the future.

 Chart patterns fall broadly into three categories: continuation patterns, reversal patterns, and bilateral patterns.